coder36/doop/README.md

 Make sure that the gemfile contains gem 'doop'.
 Then run

     $ rails generate doopgovuk demo
+    $ rspec
+    $ rails s

-Navigate to http://localhost:3000 and you will see the demo questionaire.
+Navigate to http://localhost:3000/demo/index and you will see the demo questionaire.

 See the [demo rails controller](https://github.com/coder36/doop/blob/master/lib/generators/doopgovuk/templates/app/controllers/demo_controller.rb) to get a feel for the DSL.

 ## Yaml